-Basketball Defense - the 4-1 Chameleon DefenseFrom from Tyler Whitcomb and Andrew Howard - Coach’s Clipboard Basketball Playbook
+Basketball Defense - the 4-1 Chameleon DefenseFrom Tyler Whitcomb and Andrew Howard - Coach’s Clipboard Basketball Playbook

 This basketball article describes Coach Tyler Whitcomb's and Andrew Howard's 4-1 Chameleon defense.
 This half-court defense would be categorized as a "special" or "junk" defense.
 You would not base your entire defense on this scheme, but use it in special situation, not unlike how you would use the Amoeba defense.